unfoldingWord-dev/Resource-Container/docs/linking.rst

         ...

-With an internal link we can reference the "Acceptable Style" article from within the introduction to translationAcademy in any of the following ways:
+With an internal link we can reference the "Acceptable Style" article from within the "Introduction to translationAcademy" in any of the following ways:

 .. code-block:: none